 Mr. Mittal stared his employee down.
 “Rohit, you create opportunities.
 Opportunities are not simply given.”

 As his manager walked away, Rohit burned, feeling the stares of the other new recruits.
-The ones that had not been disappointingly below-average.
+The ones who had not been disappointingly below average.
 They were from all over the early-developed world: America, Europe, Australia, Indonesia, Dubai.
-Anywhere Indians--or those with skin close enough to pass for them--could be found was prime recruiting territory for India World.
-The one place they didn’t seem to hire, Rohit had learned, was India itself.
+Anywhere Indians—or those with skin close enough to pass for them—could be found was prime recruiting territory for India World.
+The one place they didn’t seem to hire from, Rohit had learned, was India itself.
 Working in a glorified theme park designed to mimic the olden days of the subcontinent no longer appealed to the tastes of the modern Indian.

-So Rohit was surprised when he felt a hand on his back and turned to find a middle-aged Indian man, about 5’7”, wearing jeans, a thin wool sweater, and a hairstyle that had been in fashion about ten years earlier.
+So Rohit was surprised when he felt a hand on his back and turned to find a middle-aged Indian man, about five foot seven, wearing jeans, a thin wool sweater, and a hairstyle that had been in fashion about ten years earlier.
 “Follow your instincts on that one,” the man said.
 “They’ve started pushing hard on upsells lately.
 I’m not sure it’s the best idea.”

 “I just don’t see how getting charged four times as much for a paan gives anyone a good first impression of India,” Rohit said, his voice low.
 “But I know I’m new, and I need to learn to do it right.”